napalm23zero/template-java-17-spring-oracle/README.md

 The `init.sql` file is used to initialize the Oracle database with the necessary schema and user.
 This file is automatically executed when the `template-oracle-db` container starts.

+## Build, Test and Deploying the Application (GitHub Actions)

+## Build and Test Workflow

+The project uses GitHub Actions for continuous integration and testing.
+The build and test process is defined in the `build-and-test.yml` file.

+### Build and Test Workflow

+1. **Trigger**: The workflow is triggered on pushes and pull requests to the `main` branch.
+2. **Environment**: The job runs on `ubuntu-latest`.
+3. **Services**: An Oracle database service is set up using the `gvenzl/oracle-xe:21.3.0-slim` image.
+4. **Steps**:
+   - **Checkout code**: Uses `actions/checkout@v2` to check out the code from the repository.
+   - **Set up JDK 17**: Uses `actions/setup-java@v2` to set up Java Development Kit 17.
+   - **Cache Maven packages**: Caches Maven dependencies to speed up the build process.
+   - **Install dependencies**: Installs Maven dependencies offline.
+   - **Build with Maven**: Compiles the code and packages it, skipping tests.
+   - **Run tests**: Executes the test suite.

+### How to Check the Workflow

+1. Go to your repository on GitHub.
+2. Click on `Actions`.
+3. Select the `Build and Test` workflow from the list.
+4. You can see the history of workflow runs, their statuses, and detailed logs for each step.

 ## Deploying the Application

 ### Choosing a Cloud Provider